 Frames in $L^2(G)$ are of interest in applications in, e.g., signal analysis and functional analysis, as they guarantee unconditionally $L^2$-convergent and stable expansions of functions in $L^2(G)$.
 Indeed, given a frame $\cup_{j \in J} \{g_j (\cdot - \gamma) \}_{\gamma \in \Gamma_j}$ in $L^2 (G)$, there exists a system $\cup_{j \in J} \{\tilde{g}_{j, \gamma} \}_{\gamma \in \Gamma_j}$ such that every function $f \in L^2 (G)$ possesses an expansion of the form

 with unconditional norm convergence.

 Verifying the frame inequalities \eqref{eq:frame_ineq_intro} directly is often an impossible task.
 However, for many special cases simple sufficient and necessary conditions for the frame property are known.
-The new criteria presented in this paper will be derived under a mild convergence property, the so-called \emph{1-unconditional convergence property} (1-UCP), which is shown to be essential for the validity of our results, and which we will assume in the remainder of this introduction.
-Our results are phrased as estimates involving the functions $t_{\alpha} : \widehat{G} \to \mathbb{C}$, $\alpha \in \bigcup_{j \in J} \Gamma_j^\perp$, defined, whenever convergent, as
+The new criteria presented in this paper will be derived under two unconditionally convergence properties (called $p$-UCP for $p=1,\infty$) that will be introduced in Definition \ref{def:ucp}.
+The $p$-UCP is a mild convergence property that guarantees almost periodicity of an auxiliary function $w_f$, essential to our analysis, that will be introduced in Section~\ref{sec:uncond-conv-prop}.
+The $\infty$-UCP will simply be assumed throughout the remainder of this subsection; here, for simplicity, we also assume that the Lebesgue Differentiation Theorem holds on $\ghat$.
+The frame criteria are phrased as estimates involving the functions $t_{\alpha} : \widehat{G} \to \mathbb{C}$, $\alpha \in \bigcup_{j \in J} \Gamma_j^\perp$, defined, whenever convergent, as